WTJEE/mongo-configs/.github/wiki/Message-Classes.md

 ### Document Structure

-Each language is stored as a separate document in the collection:
+Each language is stored as a separate document in the collection (keys are dotted and values are strings; use named placeholders):

 ```javascript
 // Collection: gui-messages